SAP-archive/teched2020-DEV164/exercises/ex4/README.md

 temperatureUnit=°C
 ````

-8. Depending on which browser language you've configured you would see a different texts on user interface.
+8. Depending on the browser language you've configured, you'd now be able to see different text on your user interface.
-    * If your language is English the content of `i18n_en.properties` is used
+    * If your browser language is English, the content of `i18n_en.properties` is used.
-    * If your language is German the content of `i18n_de.properties` is used
+    * If your browser language is German, the content of `i18n_de.properties` is used.
-    * If you any other language than English or German the content of `i18n.properties` is used
+    * For any other language, the content of `i18n.properties` is used.

 ## Exercise 4.3 - Configure Supported Languages

 Usually, only the `i18n.properties` file is maintained by developers.
-The language dependent files will be filled by native speakers or translators.
-You as an application developer can configure which languages are supported by your application and which language is your default (aka fallback) language.
-In your case English will be the default language and additionaly German should be supported.
+The language-dependent files will be filled by native speakers or translators.
+As an application developer, you can configure which languages are supported by your application, and which language is your default (aka fallback) language.
+In this session English will be the default language, and additionally German should be supported.

 1. Open the `manifest.json` located under `SensorManager/webapp`.

 2. Go to section `sap.ui5` / `models` / `i18n`.
-Here you have to add two new configurations inside your settings object.
+Here, add two new configurations inside your settings object.
-      1. Add the property `supportedLocales` and assigne the locales for German and English `["de", "en"]`
+      1. Add the property `supportedLocales` and assign the locales for German and English `["de", "en"]`
       2. Add the property `fallbackLocale` and assign the English locale `"en"`

 ***SensorManager/webapp/manifest.json***